Historic homes vs. classic cars: They’re more alike than you think

 Things also get added on, deleted and customized, revealing a bit about that owner’s circumstances and preferences.
 Unlike with cars, highly original examples of houses are nearly nonexistent.
 (Would you really want to live in a house with no electricity or running water?)

-What adds to a old home is quite similar to what adds to a classic car.
+What adds to a historic home is quite similar to what adds to a classic car.
 The first thing I look for is how solid the structure is.
 Foundation work is expensive, and so is any sort of down-to-the-frame restoration.
 If the home has a good structure but is a little rough around the edges, most likely that’s an easier and probably much cheaper fix.

 Another factor is period-correctness.
 Did I just contradict myself?
 Didn’t I say an all-original home is “nearly nonexistent,” let alone not realistic?